Picture of Mia Hill

 So, if you notice your bunny scratching more often than usual, it’s essential to keep an eye on them and take them to a veterinarian if you suspect anything is wrong.

-How do you treat itchy skin on rabbits?
+How do you treat itchy skin on rabbits caused by fur mites?

 Firstly, make sure that your rabbit’s living area is clean and dry – this will help to prevent any secondary infections.
 You should also try to identify what might be causing your rabbit’s skin irritation, as many different factors can be at play.
 This could be anything from an allergic reaction to certain foods or bedding material to fleas or mites.